-Mauna Loa is overshadowed by Kilauea's fame, but not its height -- this occasionally snow-capped volcano reaches nearly 14,000 feet and is the largest volcano on Earth.
+Mauna Loa – or Long Mountain – is overshadowed by Kilauea's fame, but not its height – this occasionally snow-capped volcano reaches nearly 14,000 feet and is the second-largest volcano on Earth.
 Exploring Kilauea will probably eat up much of your time and energy, but don't worry; majestic Mauna Loa is clearly visible and picture-ready in much of the park.
 Stop to snap a photo from afar even if you don't get up close and personal.

-Many choose to spend several days hiking in the park, visiting the Jaggar Museum (where you can learn about volcanography and seismographs), or trekking the Chain of Craters Road (where 2003 lava flow naturally dead-ended a paved road).
+Many choose to spend several days hiking in the park, driving along the scenic Chain of Craters Road (where 2003 lava flow naturally dead-ended a paved road).
 But if you only have one day, opt for the three-hour hike or 11-mile drive along Crater Rim Drive.
-You'll pass by the Kilauea caldera and through a magnificent rain forest, enjoying the park's unique vegetation along the way.
+You'll pass by the Kilauea caldera and through a magnificent rainforest, enjoying the park's unique vegetation along the way.
 If your schedule allows, past visitors recommend you tag along on a ranger-led walk to learn more about the park and Hawaiian history; check inside the visitor center upon arrival to see if any ranger-led activities coincide with your visit.

-The Hawai'i Volcanoes National Park is open all day and night year round.
-Admission to the park costs $5 per person or $10 per vehicle and is good for seven days.
+The Hawai'i Volcanoes National Park is open all day and night year-round.
+Admission to the park costs $12 per person or $25 per vehicle and is good for seven days.
 You'll find the Kilauea Visitor Center on Crater Rim Drive, south of Hilo off Highway 11.
-It's open daily from 7:45 a.m. to 5:00 p.m.
+The visitor center is open daily from 9 a.m. to 5 p.m.
 The park is about 45 minutes from Hilo and between two and three hours from Kona, depending on traffic; keep these distances in mind when selecting your accommodations.
 Visit the park's official website for more information on operating hours, entrance fees, safety precautions and nearby places to eat.
-Also check the National Park Service's page on closed park areas.